Alvinzhafif/fosters-bag/README.md

 ### What is the difference between authentication and authorization in the Django application?
 Why are both important?
 <hr>
 both authentication and authorization are important in Django, authentication can be used for verifying if the user is really who they are and authorization can be used to determine what kind of access that user has.<br />
-the difference between both are the following:
+the difference between both are the following: <br />
 | Authentication| Authorization |
 | ------------- |-------------|
 | used for authenticating the user    | used for authorizing the users access |